The Eureka Fripe Story

 1974

-It was at the dawn of the 70's, at the age of 18 and a half, that Bernard Graf began his professional activity.
+At the dawn of the 70s, at just 18 and a half years old, Bernard Graf began his professional journey.

-Not predestined for higher education and after early military service, he borrowed 500 francs from his father and went to sell the clothes never collected by customers of his parents' alterations store on the Clos St Marc market.
+Not destined for higher education and after completing his military service early, he borrowed 500 francs from his father and set out to sell the uncollected clothes from his parents’ alteration shop at the Clos St Marc market.

-Business in his blood and strong ambition, the successful experience gives him wings...
+With business in his blood and strong ambition, the successful experience gave him wings...

 1976

-Bernard gets his first doorstep near the market square in Rouen.
+Bernard acquired his first shop premises near the market square in Rouen.

-A true refuge for young, trendy people, this innovative boutique for its time is the ancestor of the concept store.
+A true haven for trendy young people, this innovative boutique for the time was the ancestor of the concept store.

-Bernard distributes unsold vinyl records that he managed to buy at Pathé-Marconi as well as second-hand clothing, including printed bell bottom pants and long furs for men.
+Bernard sold unsold vinyl records he managed to buy from Pathé-Marconi, as well as second-hand clothes he sourced — including flared printed trousers and long fur coats for men.

-The same year, the success was such that he signed his second store.
+The same year, success was such that he opened a second shop.

 1978

-Little by little, he travels the world and searches with his truck for the most interesting lots, negotiating with rag pickers.
+Little by little, he travelled the world in his van in search of the most interesting lots, negotiating directly with rag collectors.

-His self-sacrifice and his courage paid off, he gradually opened doors to the largest factories in the world.
+His determination and courage paid off, gradually opening doors to the largest factories in the world.

-The trucks come back full.
-Immediately purchased, immediately sold to the big names in the Saint Ouen flea market.
+The trucks returned full.
+As soon as they were purchased, the goods were immediately sold to the biggest second-hand traders at the Saint-Ouen flea market.

-Little Bernard becomes the reference for the elders.
-He is closing his stores to concentrate on his new activity.
+Young Bernard became a reference point for the veterans.
+He closed his shops to focus on his new activity.

 1979

-Opening of its first 250m² depot on the Darnétal road.
+Opening of his first 250m² warehouse on Route de Darnétal.

 1980

-Moving to the 2nd depot on rue des Bons enfants in Rouen.
+Relocation to the second warehouse on Rue des Bons Enfants in Rouen.

-His job transformed little by little, his passion for business grew stronger.
+His trade gradually evolved, and his passion for business grew stronger.

-In search of tomorrow's trends, stock is growing quickly.
+Always in search of tomorrow’s trends, the stock grew quickly.

 1988

-Bernard quickly understood the commercial interest that second-hand goods represent for individuals.
+Bernard quickly realised the commercial potential of second-hand clothing for private customers.

-He invented the concept of selling second-hand clothing by the kilo.
+He invented the concept of selling used clothes by weight.

-The first Kilo Shop was opened in Rouen that same year in the courtyard of the rue des bon enfants depot.
+The first Kilo Shop was born in Rouen that same year, in the courtyard of the warehouse on Rue des Bons Enfants.

 1990

-Continuation of the Kilo Shop adventure, under the name of Per Gram Market.
+The Kilo Shop adventure continued under the name Per Gram Market.

-Bernard extends his idea to the Japanese market.
+Bernard expanded his concept to the Japanese market.

 1996